-Goal #4.
-PhD program Graduates of this program will demonstrate an overall mastery of the core concepts of public health.
+PhD program graduates will demonstrate an overall mastery of the core concepts of public health.

 • Learning outcome #1.
 Students will demonstrate an understanding of current public health practice and how various health-related disciplines contribute to achieving public health goals.